BCCHR-trainee-omics-group/StudyGroup/README.md

 | 2021-02-15| Virtual | 2:00PM - 3:00PM | Introduction to source control with GitHub |

 # Open help session schedule
-Keep an eye out for emails from trainee\_omics\_group@list.bcchr.ca for zoom links to the following open help sessions:
+Keep an eye out for emails from our mailing list for zoom links to the following open help sessions:
 |Date	    |  Weekday |	Time
 | --- | --- | --- |
 |3/17/2021|	Wed     |	2:00 PM